Faculty & Staff Profiles

 I am a health services and policy researcher, and the focus of my scholarly work is to advance knowledge about the value of health services to improve population health.
 I also focus on investigating about strategies to eliminate health outcomes disparities.
 Major areas of my research include: Chronic kidney disease management, Cost-effectiveness analysis, and Health policy, health services and outcomes research

-- PhD, University of Illinois at Chicago
+- PhD, Public Health Sciences, Health Policy and Administration, University of Illinois at Chicago

-- MPH degree, American University of Beirut
+- MPH, Health Services Administration, American University of Beirut

-- Bachelor's degree, American University of Beirut
+- B.S., Biology, American University of Beirut

 Medical and public health knowledge have improved drastically over the past decades with major advances in both disciplines.
 A strong research agenda is needed to investigate and implement these improvements to practice and policy.